JonMurphy/RPZ_add-on/README.md

 **DRAFT : work in progress**

-Response Policy Zone (RPZ) is a mechanism that makes it possible to define local policies in a standardised way and load  policies from external sources.  [^1].
+The Response Policy Zone (RPZ) is a mechanism that enables the definition of local policies in a standardized manner and facilitates the loading of policies from external sources. [^1]

 The base functionality of RPZ blocking DNS is similar to piHole but without the pretty graphics (there are no plans to add the pretty graphics).